brtheo/blog/experimenting-with-Go-and-FS-routing.md

 }
 ```

 Then let's define our routes...
-Hold on, go has to do that right ?
+Hold on, Go has to do that right ?

 Correct, so let's create a `GetRoutes()` function in `App.go` that we will import in our `routes.conf.ts` file.